Saeed-Hassani/DeepCNV/README.md

 sklearn
 ```

-## Dataset format
+## About Dataset
-The dataset format should be as follows:
+The DeepCNV method used from [cBioPortal](http://cbio.mskcc.org/cancergenomics/pancan_tcga/) dataset.
+The CNV data dataset contains 11 different types of cancer.
+In this study 6 cancer types that had more than 400 patient samples were selected.

 |Gene_1 | Gene_2 |   ...  | Gene_n| Class |
 | ----- | ------ | ------ | ----- | -----:|